-the fifth time under Patton and earning its third NIT berth in eight years.
-More impressively, the Buffaloes won 10 conference games, the most since recording 11 back in 1996-97 and earning the number four seed at the Big 12 Tournament in Dallas, Harrison also broke the school record for blocks in a career (225) and would on go to rewrite the blocked shot record book despite playing only three years and opting for the 2004 NBA Draft (29th overall, first round, Indiana Pacers).
+During the 2003-04 campaign, CU won 18 games for the fifth time under Patton and earning its third NIT berth in eight years.
+More impressively, the Buffaloes won 10 conference games, the most since recording 11 back in 1996-97 and earning the number four seed at the Big 12 Tournament in Dallas.
+Harrison also broke the school record for blocks in a career (225) and would on go to rewrite the blocked shot record book despite playing only three years and opting for the 2004 NBA Draft (29th overall, first round, Indiana Pacers).

 Other outstanding performances came from Blair Wilson breaking the CU career record for 3-pointers made (257).
-Earlier in the season, Wilson played "in the zone" draining six treys against Iowa State.
-In that game, Wilson set or tied four school records against the Cyclones making his first six 3-pointers without a miss (CU Record); tying a half record (6), tying for 3s made in a conference half, and tying consecutive 3pointers made.
+Earlier in the season, Wilson played "in the zone" draining six treys against lowa State.
+In that game, Wilson set or tied four school records against the Cyclones making his first six 3-pointers without a miss (CU Record); tying a half record (6), tying for 3s made in a conference half, and tying consecutive 3-pointers made.

 Morandais became the 21st player in CU history to score over 1,000 points in his career.
 He finished seventh overall with 1,428 (today he's ninth).
 Wilson reached the 1,000-point plateau and finished with 1,253 points (17th today).
-Harrison rounded out the 1,000-point scorers finishing with 1,317 and is now 13th entering the 2011-12 season.
+Harrison rounded out the 1,000-point scorers finishing with 1,317 and is now 13th entering the $2011-12\ season$.